 Figure S1.
-Expected signatures of four evolutionary processes that can lead to cryptic species.
-Species with similar (identical) morphotypes denoted with ‘sim.’.
-Panels on the left denote the phylogenetic relationships among taxa, while the panels to the right depict the evolution of morphological disparity through time for pairs of cryptic and non-cryptic species (e.g., A1/ A2 vs. A1/A3).
-(A) Recent divergence: cryptic species are very closely related and only recently diverged from each other.
-However, the rate of morphological disparity is not necessarily substantially different from that for non-cryptic species and, as such, these taxa may not actually represent cryptic species.
+Four evolutionary processes that can lead to cryptic species illustrated by their phylogenetic histories.
+(A) Recent divergence: cryptic species are very closely related and only recently diverged from each other and, thus, the rate of morphological disparity between them (A1 and A2) is not substantially different from that for non-cryptic species.
 (B) Parallelism: the cryptic species are not very closely related to each other and the rate of morphological disparity for non-cryptic species is much greater than that for cryptic species.
 (C) Convergence: the cryptic species are also not closely related to each other.
 Initially, morphological disparity for cryptic species can change in a manner similar to that for the non-cryptic species pair.
 However, at some point, morphological disparity decreases for the cryptic species, while continuing to increase between non-cryptic taxa.
 (D) Stasis: the cryptic species are closely related to each other or are part of a species complex and diverged a long time ago.
 In comparison with non-cryptic species, the rate of morphological change is substantially reduced.
-(Figures and legends modified from Struck et al. 2018).
+(Figure and legend extracted and modified from Struck et al. 2018).

 Figure S2.
-The three-step procedure followed to identify Galba species.
-The species identified at each step are indicated on the right.
-Fragments of the ITS2 and COI genes were sequenced in one individual of Galba cousini and 111 individuals of Galba cubensis (41), Galba schirazensis (41) and Galba truncatula (29) in order to validate steps 1 and 2.
+First two planes of a principal component analysis on reproductive traits in Lymnaeid species.
+These planes represent 80.36% of the total variance.
+The analysis was conducted using the following measurements: prostate height, prostate width, penis length, preputium length, anterior and posterior widths of the penis sheath, and shell length and width.
+All variables were ln-transformed.
+This analysis included most of the species considered in our work, as well as Pseudosuccinea columella (one of the closest relative of Galba spp.), sampled in Argentina, Colombia, Cuba, France, Guadeloupe, Peru and Venezuela.
+Each point represents an individual (N = 81).
+(Figure and legend extracted and modified from Correa et al. 2011).

 Figure S3.
 Geographic distribution of Galba cubensis, Galba schirazensis and Galba truncatula in the European, Asian and African samples retrieved from GenBank.
 Coordinates are given in Table S3.

 Figure S4.
 Shells and reproductive and urinary systems of the six Galba species studied.
-Galba cousini is the only species that can be morphologically identified.
+Galba cousini/meridensis is the only species that can be morphologically identified.

 Figure S5.
-Phylogenetic tree based on Bayesian inference in Beast2 of the 16S gene.
-All sequences were retrieved from GenBank.
+Phylogenetic tree of Galba species based on Bayesian inference in Beast2 of the COI gene.
+All sequences from the current study, as well as the ones retrieved from GenBank, are included in this tree.
 Sequence coloration represents species.
 Arrows indicate sequences belonging to a type locality (see Table 1 for details).
 Sequence data are given in Tables S1, S2, and S3.

 Figure S6.
-Phylogenetic tree based on Bayesian inference in Beast2 of the COI gene.
-All sequences from the current study (highlighted in yellow), as well as the ones retrieved from GenBank, are included in this tree.
+Phylogenetic tree of Galba species based on Bayesian inference in Beast2 of the 16S gene.
+All sequences were retrieved from GenBank except for sequences from individuals from Bosque del Apache (USA).
 Sequence coloration represents species.
 Arrows indicate sequences belonging to a type locality (see Table 1 for details).
 Sequence data are given in Tables S1, S2, and S3.

 Figure S7.
-Phylogenetic tree based on Bayesian inference in Beast2 of the ITS1 gene.
-All sequences were retrieved from GenBank.
+Phylogenetic tree of Galba species based on Bayesian inference in Beast2 of the ITS1 gene.
+All sequences were retrieved from GenBank except for sequences from individuals from Bosque del Apache (USA).
 Sequence coloration represents species.
 Arrows indicate sequences belonging to a type locality (see Table 1 for details).
 Sequence data is given in Tables S1, S2, and S3.

 Figure S8.
-Phylogenetic tree based on Bayesian inference in Beast2 of the ITS2 gene.
-All sequences for the current study (highlighted in yellow), as well as the ones retrieved from GenBank, are included in this tree.
+Phylogenetic tree of Galba species based on Bayesian inference in Beast2 of the ITS2 gene.
+All sequences for the current study, as well as the ones retrieved from GenBank, are included in this tree.
 Sequence coloration represents species.
 Arrows indicate sequences belonging to a type locality (see Table 1 for details).
 Sequence data are given in Tables S1, S2, and S3.